 Our Graduate and Post-Master's Certificate programs are designed to address the needs of working professionals.
 Course offerings are in the evenings to accommodate busy schedules.
 The Master of Science in Nursing Administration program is 36 credits, with course offerings in the fall, spring and summer semesters.
 Specialty courses in the Nursing Administration program focus on managing healthcare systems, roles of the executive in a health setting, business communication, organizational behavior, and healthcare finance.
 Offerings include MBA courses through the School of Business.
 Application of this degree is often seen in healthcare management roles, executive administration, as well as in program planning and evaluation.
 In addition, the graduate nursing program at Edgewood College offers a practicum opportunity that exposes students in a concentrated experience of interest.

-Edgewood College School of Nursing will begin offering a Doctor of Nursing Practice (DNP) in Leadership degree.
+In the fall of 2013, we launched our Doctor of Nursing Practice (DNP) in Leadership degree.
 This post-master’s program prepares individuals for advanced nursing leadership positions.
 DNP students progress through a curriculum grounded in translating research evidence into best practices that ensure community members receive the highest quality care.

 Our students and alumni have assumed leadership roles in education and administration throughout our community.
 Graduates have also been successful in becoming certified through the American Nurses Credentialing Center.
 We are proud of all of them, and welcome you to our program.

 Margaret Noreuil PhD, RN